autr/UnityRenderStreaming-glitches/README.md

 ## Overview

 `RenderStreaming.cs` script exposes GUI parameters sync'd to a singleton object inside `HWSettings` C++ plugin.
-These settings are used during initialisation of the `NvEncoder.cpp` encoder, so the scene must be stopped/started for new changes to take effect.
+These settings are used during initialisation of the `NvEncoder.cpp` encoder only, so the scene must be stopped/started for new changes to take effect.

 `RenderStreamDebugger.cs` logs out the bitrate and framerate called in `NvEncoder::UpdateSettings` requested by the `libwebrtc` connection in `DummyVideoEncoder.cpp`.
 These are useful to see how the encoder and webrtc connection respond to different settings (see also notes of FPS below).